 How Dividend Reinvestment Plans Work

-When an investor enrolls in a dividend reinvestment plan, he will no longer receive dividends in the mail or directly deposited into his brokerage account.
+When an investor enrolls in a dividend reinvestment plan, they will no longer receive cash dividends in the mail or directly deposited into their brokerage account.
 Instead, those dividends will be used to purchase additional shares of stock in the company that paid the dividend.
-There are several advantages to investing in DRIPs; they are:
+There are several advantages to investing in a DRIP:

 - Enrolling in a DRIP is easy.
 The paperwork (both online and in print) can normally be filled out in under one minute.